kmendell/thinpi/docs/FreeRDP/tprdp.md

 -- This will be the server IP you are trying to connect to

 - /u:username
--- This will automatically use that user on sign in
+-- This will automatically use that user on sign in - if this is not passed it will use the current username which in this case would be "pi"

 - /p:password
--- same as above it will auto use this password but will also auto sign in the user
+-- same as above it will auto use this password but will also auto sign in the user if /u is used as well